 Several participants identified occupational therapy as a viable solution to tackle these barriers and meet the needs of trauma survivors’ RTW.
 Others recognised the gaps in services, including a lack of professional support, education, pain management and reintegration into employment, all of which are within the scope of occupational therapy.
 Participants also emphasised that the existing UK rehabilitation services for trauma were inadequate; too little, too brief, and often inaccessible.
+A professional (OT) participant of ours stressed that the pandemic affected the management of occupational therapy VR services, as staff needed to be deployed elsewhere, and subsequently waiting times to be seen increased.
 Rehabilitation was deemed adequate in terms of discharge from hospital, but not in preparing them for work.
 This supports previous studies in UK trauma care, which show a lack of consistent VR across services, scant signposting (Kellezi et al., 2015) and gaps when transitioning from hospital into the community (Christie et al., 2016).
 These reinforce the argument for greater emphasis on VR and funding for occupational therapy in our health service (Kettlewell et al., 2021).
 OTs possess the skills to bridge the gap in rehabilitation services, however a number of our public participants were unaware of the profession and NHS VR services.
 For those that had received occupational therapy, they found it pivotal in restoring their independence and occupational needs.

 Adaptive, work-related interventions are a core part of occupational therapy practice, and should be implemented in the VR of trauma survivors (Kendrick et al., 2021; Kettlewell et al., 2021).
 Our public participants’ recommendations for new approaches of rehabilitation advocated for OTs working within primary care settings, particularly GP surgeries.
 Participants suggested that this could enable accessibility for long-term support and improve vocational opportunities for trauma survivors.
 This is important given the duration, and uncertainty of recovery, following trauma injury.
 Furthermore, participants suggested that OTs could help to manage fatigue and anxiety (as a form of psychological support), facilitate participation in meaningful occupation (which related to regaining roles) and community reintegration.